Ven7u/micro-services-sandbox/README.md

 # micro-services-sandbox
-A sandbox repository to demonstrate a micro-service structure applied to a movies' reviews use case.
+A sandbox repository to demonstrate micro-service architectures.